 What better to go with takeout dinner than takeout craft beer?
 The Twin Cities are known for some of the best craft breweries in the country.
 The plus side is that most of these breweries also have crowlers and growlers to go!

-Make sure to check out these Best Breweries in Minneapolis list, lots of these breweries have take-out options too!
+Check out these Best Breweries in Minneapolis list, lots of these breweries have take-out options too!

 Waldmann’s is one of our favorite breweries in St. Paul.
-Waldmann’s has a number of crowlers available to go that change daily.
+Who needs complicated cocktail kits when Waldmann’s has a number of crowlers available to go that change daily?
 Their beers are phenomenal.

 Waldmann’s also has food to go.
 They have sausages, cheeses, and a few other goodies.
 They recently (as of March 2020) started a beer-delivery program.

-See Related: Minneapolis vs St. Paul – What’s the Difference?
+See Related: Minneapolis vs. St. Paul

 Back Channel Brewery

-Stop in and meet the staff, they are a ton of fun and have great style – just check out their merch!
+Stop in and meet the staff, they are a ton of fun and have great style – check out their merch!

 Utepils has the best Altbier in town and the best selection of growlers.
 You won’t find crowlers here, this is the spot to pick up some growlers and share them with your friends.

-See Related: 10 Best Breweries in St. Paul
+See Related: Best Breweries in St. Paul

+Venn is one of the best places to visit near Minnehaha Falls.
 The Minneapolis food scene is fantastic, and the takeout options are just as good.
-From crispy wings to fresh-made pizza, there is something for everyone to take out and enjoy.
+From crispy wings to fresh-made pizza, this destination caters to diverse tastes to take out and enjoy.

 Related Minnesota Guides